playonbsd-rs/playonbsd-rs.github.io/content/pobsd-db/overview.md

 +++

 ## pobsd-db
-This library provides a set of methods to interogate the PlayOnBSD database in a friendly manner, without having to deal with a SQL database.
+This library provides a set of methods to interrogate the PlayOnBSD database in a friendly manner, without having to deal with a SQL database.
 ### Examples